 Why you might ask?

-When a Great Dane shakes their head after having drank a lot of water or have slobbery drool built up, it’s going to land EVERYWHERE.
+When a Great Dane shakes their head after having drank a lot of water or has slobbery drool built up, it’s going to land EVERYWHERE.

 - After that, you’ll start strategically placing hand towels in the near vicinity and common rooms to wipe their faces dry.